 You’d love to see the world, but fear holds you back.
 You’re afraid of being isolated in a foreign country, unable to speak the language.
 How are you going to communicate?
 Charades?
 Well, stop worrying, and book those tickets!
-Here are 15 futuristic translation apps and devices for travelers in 2018 to help you get your point across.
+Here are 15 futuristic translation apps and devices for travellers in 2018 to help you get your point across.

 This post was originally published in 2016.
 It has been updated for accuracy and to include new apps and devices.

 When it comes to translation apps, Google Translate is obviously the elephant in the room — and for good reason.
-It supports more languages than the competition, and its comprehensive feature set makes it especially well-suited for travelers.
+It supports more languages than the competition, and its comprehensive feature set makes it especially well-suited for travellers.

 Languages: Google Translate offers varying degrees of support for 103 languages: